 The Cetra is a concept for an adaptive controller created for the Nintendo Switch for users with motor impairments and/or physical hand injuries.
-The controller can be physically remapped as well as by a mobile app to ensure the user can experience maximum comfort and ease playing video games.
+The controller can be physically remapped as well as by a mobile app to ensure the user can experience maximum control and comfort playing video games.

 Gaming is a worldwide interest amongst all people; however, those with disabilities have limited opportunities to enjoy it.
 Gaming companies have begun to start creating more accessible games, but the resources are few.
-While fixes can be made into the code for those with vision or hearing impairments, companies have yet to step up and implement these into more of their mainstream games rather than creating new games for disabled users entirely.
-There is also little that settings can do for those users with motor disabilities, one hand, or no hands at all, and the use of specialized alternative input devices does not see widespread adoption, possibly due to the difficulty in accessing them.
+While fixes can be made into the code for those with vision or hearing impairments, companies have yet to step up and implement these into more of their mainstream games.
+There is also little that game settings can do for those users with motor disabilities, one hand, or no hands at all.

 The Nintendo Switch, while having a selection of best-selling titles, ranks on the top of the “do not play” category (according to a study by Able Gamers), due to the increasing motion-specific games, lack of accessible settings, and perhaps the lack of universal controllers.
 It is this reason that my project focuses on an adaptive controller for the Nintendo Switch, and specifically for users with motor impairments.

 The breadth of academic research on accessibility in gaming has been sparse since their efforts are mainly focused on creating new, specialized games designed specifically for disabled people, spurring the assumption that games are positioned as a means to an end for rehabilitation.
 This neglects the growing number of users with disabilities who play mainstream games like their able-bodied peers, as a study by AbleGamers confirms.